catsabers/REx-R-Journal/README.md

 A handy tool to log ores found within [REX:Reincarnated](https://www.roblox.com/games/8549934015/REx-Reincarnated)

 Code was written by myself & Cursor AI (GPT 5.2).
+AI was used for large data entry and optimizing code.

 ## Current Features